by Contributing Author

 Register for the Name of Your Business

-Once you select the right business structure and number of owners, it’s now time to register the business name.
+Once you select the right business structure and number of owners, it’s time to register the business name.
 The name of your company should reflect your trading point.
 Also, choose a name that other owners have not already claimed.
-Registration for this matter also has four different ways, each of which serves its purposes.
+Registration for this matter also has four different ways, each serving its purposes.

 - Trademark: Protects the company legally at the federal level